 You’ll search Vatican annals in vain for a reference to Pope Hadrian VII.
-There’s no marble effigy of him in the great, gaudy expanse of St Peter’s, no tomb thronged with credulous cripples; he’s not even enrolled among the bad-boy anti-popes.
+There’s no marble effigy of him in the great, gaudy expanse of St Peter’s, no tomb thronged with disabled devotees; he’s not even enrolled among the bad-boy anti-popes.

 Hadrian, you see, was the fantasy projection of one Frederick Rolfe, otherwise known as Baron Corvo, the writer, painter, photographer and failed priest remembered today as one of literature’s great oddities.